iden3/docs/mkdocs/docs/getting-started/json-ld-credential.md

 > In this case the claim was issued by signature, in the case of claim of Merkle Tree Type the proof array would also contain a second value, namely the `Iden3SparseMerkleProof` of inclusion of the issued claim inside the issuer's Claims Tree

 The subject of the claim will store the JSON-LD format credential inside their wallet.
-Starting from the details contained inside the Credential he/she will be able to generate zk proofs and present it to Verifiers in the form of [JWZ](../verifier/verification-library/jwz.md).
+Starting from the details contained inside the Credential he/she will be able to generate zk proofs and present it to Verifiers.

 - [] Why we need that JSON-LD Credential?
 - [] How am I able to get from the credential to core-claim?
 Is it gonna match?
 Is it also able to parse revocation nonce etcetera?